 So, on a personal level, what’s the status of the relationships in your life?
 Do you have what you’d consider bosom buddies, who you know you can rely on through thick and thick?
 If you’re married or in a committed relationship, how’s that going?
 Are you happy with these relationships?
 Do they breathe life into you, or do they suck you dry?
 Do you feel inspired and able to take on the world when you’re with these individuals?
 What improvements could you initiate to make these relationships more nourishing to your soul?

 On a professional level: are you working just for the sake of paying the bills at the end of the month?
 Or do you feel passionate about what you do?
-Of course, the very nature of jobs is that everything is not always going to be peachy and go smoothly.
+Of course, the very nature of your work life is that everything is not always going to be peachy and go smoothly.
 But if you’re struggling to remember times feeling content in your job, you need to take decisive action.

 Where do you want to be?

 True, with the passage of time and your increased maturity, these ambitions might not at all be what you want to do with your life now.
 Nevertheless, thinking back to a time when life was simpler and concern about practicality was basically non-existent will help you to see what at the very core of your personality lights you up.
 After all, it’s been shown that our personalities don’t radically change in actuality from childhood to adulthood.

 Tip: Try not only thinking about this, but also jotting down what you’ve come up.
 Documenting where you are now and the goals you’ve set are crucial in your growth journey.
-Why not give this journal a try, designed to make goal setting and crushing, a breeze.
+Why not create journal, designed to make goal setting and crushing, a breeze.

 Get to know your kids